kasirgalabs/ERIC/README.md

 We think that we can fix by cmake in the future for not giving include flag in every compilation.

 # Future Work #

+We think that we will add RSA encryption method to hex obfuscator in the future, so new desired encryption methods can be add here: https://github.com/Celuk/ERIC/blob/main/clangport-and-elf2encryptedhex/src/elf2encryptedhex/elf2encryptedhex.cpp#L3397

 ## encIDE wxWidgets Based User Interface For clangport ##